 - I wash my hair every 3-4 days.
 In between washings, I spray my hair with filtered water mixed with 10-15 drops of Lavender for scent to freshen up the curls and reduce the frizz, then do a little finger combing.
 I never ever comb my hair dry – a big no no for curly hair!

 - Then, and most importantly, I do not towel dry my hair.
 My DevaCurl-trained hairdresser taught me this.
 Right after I get out of the shower, I flip my head upside down and I take my TIGI Catwalk Curls Rock gel and scrunch it into my soaking wet hair.(This is NOT organic or natural.
 I have tried homemade flax seed gel, oils, aloe vera and many other natural things and all leave my hair frizzy and matted.
 I love being natural, but haven’t found a decent alternative that works for my hair yet.)
 This way, the gel can lock in the water, ensuring that my hair holds in the moisture.
 Then, I take an old t-shirt and scrunch the water out, then air dry.
 If I have to go somewhere, I will blow dry my hair with a diffuser, but only until damp, not completely dry.

 - Another idea for an all-natural hair gel that one of my readers suggested is to use Aloe Vera Gel, which you can buy organic and raw, so it is a chemical-free, safe option.

-- I also take Fish Oil on a daily basis, which helps with numerous things like my heart, cholesterol, and digestion, but also improves the condition of my skin and hair.
+- I also take Fish Oil (where to buy) and Fermented Cod Liver Fish Oil on a daily basis, and regularly drink herbal tea with gelatin (where to buy) in it, all of which helps with numerous things like my heart, cholesterol, and digestion, but also improves the condition of my skin and hair.